Medically reviewed by Drugs.com. Last updated on Jul 7, 2022.

 - Be careful not to cut yourself when you are using sharp objects, such as a safety razor or fingernail or toenail cutters.

 - Avoid contact sports or other situations where bruising or injury could occur.

 This medicine contains albumin, which comes from human blood.
-Some human blood products have transmitted certain viruses to people who have received them.
-The risk of getting a virus from medicines made of human blood has been greatly reduced in recent years.
-This is the result of required testing of human donors for certain viruses, and testing during manufacture of these medicines.
-Although the risk is low, talk with your doctor if you have concerns.
-The Avonex® prefilled autoinjector pen and prefilled syringe does not contain albumin which comes from donated human blood.
+Some human blood products have transmitted certain viruses to people who have received them, although the risk is low.
+Human donors and donated blood are both tested for viruses to keep the transmission risk low.
+Talk with your doctor about this risk if you are concerned.
+The Avonex® prefilled autoinjector pen and prefilled syringe do not contain albumin which comes from donated human blood.